National Herald case: Rahul Gandhi appears before Enforcement Directorate for a second day

 The Delhi Police denied allegations of manhandling and assault by officers on duty.

-“15 members of Lok Sabha, 11 members of Rajya Sabha and 5 MLAs of different state assemblies were among the 459 detained under Delhi Police Act for not following lawful directions of police,” Sagar Preet Hooda, special commissioner of police said, according to The Indian Express.
-“There were a few complaints at Tughlaq Road police station but no such incident [of manhandling] took place.
+“Fifteen members of Lok Sabha, 11 members of Rajya Sabha and five MLAs of different state assemblies were among the 459 detained under Delhi Police Act for not following lawful directions of police,” Sagar Preet Hooda, special commissioner of police said, according to The Indian Express.
+“There were a few complaints at Tughlaq Road police station but no such incident [of manhandling] took place.”

 The Bharatiya Janata Party accused the Congress of putting pressure on the Enforcement Directorate.

-“Congress leaders have taken to the streets to pressurize an investigating agency openly because their corruption has been exposed,” Union Minister Smriti Irani said during a press conference on Monday.
+“Congress leaders have taken to the streets to pressurise an investigating agency openly because their corruption has been exposed,” Union Minister Smriti Irani said during a press conference on Monday.
 “It is an attempt to protect the assets of the Gandhi family.”

 The Enforcement Directorate is investigating allegations that Congress leaders Sonia and Rahul Gandhi conspired to misappropriate funds through the firm Young Indian Private Limited.
 The firm owns the National Herald newspaper.